In a cultural landscape filled with endless pundits and talking heads, Fran Lebowitz stands out as one of our most insightful social commentators.

 Between 2001 to 2007, Lebowitz had a recurring role as Judge Janice Goldberg on the television drama Law & Order.
 She also had a part in the Martin Scorsese-directed film, The Wolf of Wall Street (2013).
 A raconteur if ever there was one, Lebowitz has long been a regular on various talk shows including those hosted by Jimmy Fallon, Conan O'Brien, and Bill Maher.
 In an interview with the Paris Review, Lebowitz said “I’m not a nervous person.
 I’m not afraid to be on TV.
 I’m only afraid when I write.
 When I’m at my desk I feel like most people would feel if they went on TV.”

 She can also be seen in various documentary films including the American Experience series on New York City, as well as Mapplethorpe: Look at the Pictures (2016), Regarding Susan Sontag (2014), and Superstar: The Life and Times of Andy Warhol (1990), among others.
-A documentary about Lebowitz, Public Speaking, directed by Martin Scorsese, premiered on HBO in November 2010.
+In 2010 Martin Scorsese directed a documentary about Lebowitz for HBO titled Public Speaking.
+A new limited documentary series, Pretend It's a City, also directed by Martin Scorsese, premieres on Netflix January 8, 2021.

 Lebowitz was once named one of the year's most stylish women by Vanity Fair.
 She remains a style icon.
 Lebowitz lives in New York City, as she does not believe that she would be allowed to live anywhere else.